Dean151/RuleKit/README.md

 import RuleKit
 ```

 ## How to use?

-RuleKit is about one thing: invoking a foundation notification when a set of rules are fulfilled!
+RuleKit is about one thing: invoking a closure, or trigger a NSNotification when a set of rules are fulfilled!

 - Configure RuleKit when your application starts
 ```swift